Our evidence-based analysis of Noopept features

 Noopept is metabolized in the liver, rapidly absorbed by the digestive system, and readily crosses the blood-brain barrier.
 Noopept acts quickly once it is in the bloodstream, maximizing concentration after just 15 to 20 minutes.

-It has also been shown to increase expression of both NGF and BDNF, two important neurotrophin proteins that play a vital role in cognition and memory.
+It has also been shown to increase the expression of both NGF and BDNF, two important neurotrophin proteins that play a vital role in cognition and memory.

 Noopept has been shown to have significant antioxidant and anti-inflammatory capabilities, which make it a powerful neuroprotectant.